My Story 10. Browns Bridlington - How NOT to loose your virginity, but it's All Right Now

 “Slam [my name aged 16] how you doing mate, remember me Peter Beach, tha lived next door t me in De-lacey Avenue?”
 I hear, ‘Hello Peter, my brain flashing back nine years, great to see you mate, Just popped in as I am fed up with girls from school and thought I would try Cas”.
 I joined their group, I smoked my first cigarette, drank three pints of beer and met a girl.

-Judith Dixon was almost two years older than me, not quite 18, slim attractive, a recently qualified SRN (State Registered Nurse) she smoked Lambert & Butler which made my opening line, ‘hello, I am Mr Lambert, my friend Mr Butler couldn’t make it’ work a treat.
+Judith Dixon was almost two years older than me, not quite 18, slim attractive, a recently qualified SRN (State Registered Nurse) she smoked Lambert & Butler which made my opening line, ‘hello, I am Mr Lambert, my friend Mr Butler couldn’t make it’ worked a treat.
 She lived in Smawthorne Grove and the North Circular stopped right outside her door.
 We met every weekend, I spent Xmas with her parents, we often baby-sat her younger sister and spend hours laying on her sofa, kissing cuddling and each week bathing in that yummy sexual energy only foreplay can provide.
 A bit like alcohol, each week going further for a bigger hit, and getting closer to loosing my virginity.
 Judith had no interest in sport, she loved walking, reading and Tamla Motown music.
 We danced for hours on the Cannon dance-floor opposite.
 I turn seventeen, we holiday together camping in Scarborough, yet we did not have intercourse, more my issue than hers, I couldn’t get turned on – no erection – in a tent in a field.

 Its early autumn, I’m seventeen, a party White House pub, Pontefract Road South Featherstone.
 A few weeks earlier I had played sevens for them in a local tournament, we won and the party was our celebration, It seemed strange introducing Judith to all my rugby and school mates.
 We had fun, danced and drank too much.
 A girl from the grammar school, third year sixth and very, in your face, but sexy at the same time, Hazel Green her name, spoke to me a couple of times, telling me how she could, ‘make your dreams come true’.
 I walked Judith to the bus stop, opposite side of the road, the bus stop has a shelter.
 It's the one I used as a child when visiting my Nan, (mum’s mum) in Beech Tree Road.
 We kissed and hugged for a long time as early for the last bus.
 ‘I love you’ left my lips as waving her goodbye …Slam returned to the party.